Generic Name: fluoxetine

 - narcotic pain medicine--fentanyl, tramadol.

-This list is not complete and many other drugs can interact with fluoxetine.
+This list is not complete and many other drugs may affect fluoxetine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 Where can I get more information?